 Payment for the loan is calculated in the form of a fee rate calculated as follows: Rate of interest to the borrower x number of securities x average quote for the security.
 The fee rate is calculated on a compounded basis of a 252 business days count convention.
-The lending fee will be paid on the agreement's expiration date or earlier, either by maturity or settlement.
+The lending fee will be paid on T+1 of the agreement's expiration date or on T+1 of any return or roll.

 The recall is available whenever a loan is registered with this feature.
-Recalled securities loans are required to settle at "T+2" or, if the recall notice is provided after 9:30 AM local time, "T+3," with the date the recall notice was delivered serving as "T".
+Recalled securities loans are required to settle at "T+3" or, if the recall notice is provided after 9:30 AM local time, "T+4," with the date the recall notice was delivered serving as "T".